Hartselle in Morgan County, Alabama — The American South (East South Central)

 Location.
 34° 26.618′ N, 86° 55.982′ W. Marker is in Hartselle, Alabama, in Morgan County.
 Marker is on Railroad St SW 0.2 miles south of Main Street (County Road 36), on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 110 Railroad St SW, Hartselle AL 35640, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Skirmish at Woodall's Bridge (approx. 2.9 miles away); Our History First Permanent Court House, Morgan County (approx. 7.9 miles away); Somerville, Alabama (approx. 8 miles away); The "Katy-Did" Crash (approx. 9.1 miles away); Battleground (approx. 10.3 miles away); Recreation and Refreshment (approx. 10.9 miles away); Health and Civic Welfare (approx. 10.9 miles away).
+At least 8 other markers are within 11 miles of this marker, measured Skirmish at Woodall's Bridge (approx. 2.9 miles away); Our History (approx. 7.6 miles away); First Permanent Court House, Morgan County (approx. 7.9 miles away); Somerville, Alabama (approx. 8 miles away); The "Katy-Did" Crash (approx. 9.1 miles away); Battleground (approx. 10.3 miles away); Recreation and Refreshment (approx. 10.9 miles away); Health and Civic Welfare (approx. 10.9 miles away).

 Additional keywords.
 Hartselle, Morgan County, Alabama,

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 24, 2010, by Julia Frost of Hoover, Alabama.
-This page has been viewed 1,810 times since then and 24 times this year.
+It was originally submitted on October 24, 2010, by Julia Frost of Hoover, Alabama.
+This page has been viewed 1,909 times since then and 50 times this year.
 Photos: 1, 2. submitted on October 24, 2010, by Julia Frost of Hoover, Alabama.
 3, 4, 5. submitted on January 28, 2011, by Lee Hattabaugh of Capshaw, Alabama. • Bill Pfingsten was the editor who published this page.